singhupendra/aws-autoscale/README.md

 <h2>Installation</h2>

-Just copy the files in your webroot (within a folder).
+Just copy the files in your webroot (within a desired folder).<br/>
+Edit the config file and provide your acess key id, secret access key and region